Cheltenham (typeface): Prominent usage

 In 2003, The New York Times introduced a more unified Cheltenham typographic palette for its headline use in the print edition.
 Previously, Cheltenham was only one of several types including a sans-serif in a Victorian looking mix of headline faces.
 Tom Bodkin, assistant managing editor and design director of the Times, engaged typeface designer Matthew Carter to create multiple weights and a heavily condensed width of Cheltenham to replace most of the Latin Extra Condensed face in use, as well as Bookman and a variant of Century Bold.

 In the U.S. Congress the bill or resolution number of all bills and resolutions set for public printing is set in Cheltenham.
 The typeface is also featured within the bills and laws themselves to designate title and section headings.

 The Liturgical Press uses the Cheltenham Bold typeface for Lectionaries prescribed by the United States Conference of Catholic Bishops for Roman Catholic dioceses in the United States.

 IDG's ...for Dummies series of how-to books are set in ITC Cheltenham.

 L.L.Bean's logo is set in Cheltenham.

-Akai's logo is set in ITC Cheltenham Ultra.
+Akai's logo is set in ITC Cheltenham Ultra, with red letters over a white background, which creates a candle image effect on the negative space of letters A, K and A.

 The street name plaques of Helsinki are set in Cheltenham.

-This font is used prominently in the Japanese anime Cowboy Bebop, most notably for the ending cards of each episode, usually with the phrase "See you Space Cowboy..."From 1992 to 2000, Mars Incorporated used this font for the flavor descriptions (Plain, Peanut, etc.) of the M&M's candies.
+This font is used prominently in the Japanese anime Cowboy Bebop, most notably for the ending cards of each episode, usually with the phrase "See you Space Cowboy..."

+From 1992 to 2000, Mars Incorporated used this font for the flavor descriptions (Plain, Peanut, etc.) of the M&M's candies.